Protect your Android device

 - You can create a low-tech camera cover: apply a small adhesive bandage on your camera and peel it off when you need to use the camera.
 A bandage works better than a sticker because the middle part has no adhesive, so your lens won't get sticky.

-- In alternative, search your preferred store for the model of your device and "webcam privacy cover thin slide" to find the most suitable sliding cover for your phone or tablet.
+- Alternatively, search your preferred store for the model of your device and "webcam privacy cover thin slide" to find the most suitable sliding cover for your phone or tablet.

 - Also consider disabling altogether camera access on your device.